trans-travel/trans-travel/us/tx.md

 ## Public Accommodations

+ * Trans people's use of bathrooms and shower facilities is limited:
+   In government buildings, including public educational institutions, local and state government buildings, airports, and other government-run facilities, trans people are banned from bathrooms and sleeping accommodations except unisex single-occupancy facilities or in accordance with their sex assigned at birth.
+   (updated September 26, 2025).
  * Public accommodation access is not protected for trans people in Texas.
  * Texas has wide-reaching religious freedom laws that allow denial of